Ban meets Myanmar officials, says concerned about Rohingya minority

 A general election is scheduled for 2015, but the military-drafted constitution bars Nobel laureate Aung San Suu Kyi, the country's most popular politician, from becoming president.

-"The process of democratisation is at a defining moment, said Ban, who is scheduled to meet Suu Kyi during his visit.
-"An inclusive and transparent election next year will be crucial for the country's future."

-An improvement in the situation for the Rohingya would help "keep the country's transition on track and send a positive signal to the world," Ban said.

-(Reporting by Simon Webb and Aung Hla Tun; Editing by Sonya Hepinstall)
+(Reporting by Simon Webb and Aung Hla Tun; Editing by Sonya Hepinstall and Jeremy Laurence)